 While John Steed always drove a green Bentley in the series, the original Corgi set however contained a red vintage Bentley, although the gift box portrayed the racing green vintage Bentley model.
-Around 112,000 boxes were sold in the year1966.
+Around 112,000 boxes were sold in the year 1966.

 It also contained a white (instead of powder blue) Lotus Elan 2, two figures, one of them John Steed seated at the steer of the Bentley.
-He's wearing a grey suit with a grey bowler hat and Mrs Peel is dressing in a white dress, the box also contained three little plastic brollies.
+He's wearing a grey suit with a grey bowler hat and Mrs Peel is dressed in a white dress, the box also contained three little plastic brollies.